Baltra Island: Transport

 Seymour Airport was established by the United States Air Force during World War II.
 Aircraft stationed at Seymour patrolled the Eastern Pacific for Japanese and German submarines, particularly on the routes to the Panama Canal.
 The facilities were transferred to the government of Ecuador after the war.
 The old airfield and the foundations of buildings from the US base are still visible, but the field has been moved and modernized.
 Since 1986, air travel to the Galápagos has been shared with San Cristóbal Airport on San Cristóbal Island but private planes must fly to Seymour as it is the only airport with overnight facilities for planes.
 Seymour also continues service as a base for the Ecuadorian Air Force.
 The most recent modernization began in 2011 and was completed in 2013, after which ECOGAL, a subsidiary of the Argentinian Corporación América, will enjoy a 15-year concession to the location.
 ECOGAL has promoted the new airport as the "first ecological airport worldwide" due to various improvements to its energy consumption, rainwater recovery, waste recycling, and so on.

-Visitors arriving at Seymour are driven by bus to two docks, one located by a small bay where tour boats away passengers and the second the dock on the Itabaca Channel for the ferry to Santa Cruz.
+Visitors arriving at Seymour are driven by bus to two docks, one located by a small bay where tour boats await passengers, and the second the dock on the Itabaca Channel for the ferry to Santa Cruz.